narasim-teja/ai-agent-template-anthropic/README.md

     '            <div align="center">\n' +
     '                <p>"Anthropic AI Agent Contract hosted on <a href="https://github.com/Phala-Network/ai-agent-template-anthropic">Phala Network</a>, an AI Coprocessor for hosting AI Agents."</p>\n' +
     '                <img src="https://i.imgur.com/8B3igON.png" width="600" alt="AI Agent Contract" />\n' +
     "                <p>I am an AI assistant created by Anthropic to be helpful, harmless, and honest.
-I don't have a physical form or avatar - I'm a language model trained to engage in conversations and help with tasks.
+I don't have a physical body or avatar - I'm a language model trained to engage in conversations and help with tasks.
 How can I assist you today?</p>\n" +
     '            </div>\n' +
     '        </body>\n' +
     '    </html>',